Procedure

 A hip joint injection relieves pain and helps diagnose hip discomfort by injecting medication directly into the joint, reducing inflammation, and identifying if pain originates from the hip.
 X-ray or ultrasound imaging ensures accuracy.

 This treatment is useful for arthritis, bursitis, labral tears, and overuse injuries from activities like running or sports.
-It may be part of a treatment plan that includes physical therapy, N SEDS, or surgery.
+It may be part of a treatment plan that includes physical therapy, NSAIDS, or surgery.

 There are rare risks like infection, bleeding, allergic reactions, or temporary pain increase.
 Patients might feel temporary leg weakness or numbness.